siko1056/siko1056.github.io/_posts/apache2-leap-15-0.markdown

       certbot --apache

-  This command usually updates the Apache2 configuration file, e.g. `myMkDocsSite.conf`.
+  This command usually updates the Apache2 configuration file, e.g. `myMkDocsSite.conf`above.
   If there are more websites, just call the `certbot` command above again to extend the certificate.

 - Update the certificate regulary by establishing a cronjob: